by Rolf Baumberger

 Vorkommen der Arten im Jahr 2002 verglichen mit der Situation im Jahr 2020.
 Anstieg von über 180 Höhenmeter der Artgrenze in 18 Jahren am Klausenpass.

-Occurrence of the two species in 2002 compared to the situation in 2020/21, with an increase of over 180 metres in altitude of the species limit in 18 years at the Klausenpass.
+The two species occurred in 2002 compared to the situation in 2020/21, with an increase of over 180 meters in the species limit's altitude in 18 years at the Klausenpass.
+In 2024, the veris individuals were seen at 1100 meters elevation.
+Klausenpass.

 Plant populations in Amden.